Quantum metric and localization in a quasicrystal: Methods

 It is now interesting to note that longer approximants retain the main three-band structure found in the first four approximants.
-This directly stems from the scale-invariance of the Fibonacci chain and indicates that the eigenstates of all approximants can be characterized by a local symmetry eigenvalue: $+$, $-$ or o.
+This directly stems from the self-similarity of the Fibonacci chain and indicates that the eigenstates of all approximants can be characterized by a local symmetry eigenvalue: $+$, $-$ or o.
 As we construct longer approximants, the three main bands also split into sub-bands, that can be associated to symmetries emerging at longer scales.
 For example, $F_5$ hosts the same three types of local environments as $F_3$, but we can further distinguish sites based on their larger environment: dimers can be either grouped as pairs when they are separated by a single long bond ($t_L t_L\cdot t_S\cdot t_L\cdot t_S\cdot t_Lt_L$) or isolated if they are only surrounded by long bonds ($t_Lt_L\cdot t_S\cdot t_Lt_L$); while atomic sites all get grouped as pairs separated by a dimer ($t_L\cdot t_L t_S t_L \cdot t_L$).
 As a consequence, the atomic band (o) inherits long-range symmetries from $F_2$ (purple rectangle in Fig.~\ref{fig:renorm}) and thus splits into atomic symmetric (o$+$) and atomic antisymmetric (o$-$) bands.
 Similarly, the molecular bands ($\pm$) split into three sub-bands, inheriting long-range symmetries from $F_3$ (green rectangles in Fig.~\ref{fig:renorm}).
 They form two molecular-atomic ($+$o, $-$o) and four molecular-molecular ($++$, $+-$, $-+$, $--$) bands.
 With the energy splitting being lower for the atomic bands, this together results in the structure shown for $F_5$ in Fig.~\ref{fig:renorm}.

-Generalizing the scheme displayed in Fig.~\ref{fig:renorm} to ever larger approximants, their sub-band structure can be obtained from shorter approximants after performing a step of the renormalization scheme.
+When generalizing the scheme displayed in Fig.~\ref{fig:renorm} to ever larger approximants, their sub-band structure can be obtained from shorter approximants after performing a step of the renormalization scheme, seen in Fig.~\ref{fig:renorm}.
 Indeed, $H_n$ for any $n$ can be obtained from the recursion relation~\cite{mace17, mace2016},